JIRA Agile Tutorial: Agile Project Management Using Jira Software

 The next important feature of an Agile Project is the Scrum board.
 JIRA provides a solid basis to facilitate it.
 The feature is called a “Board”, and it is right there under the “Agile” menu item.
 (This menu option will be available only if you have the JIRA Agile add-in; this was previously called ‘GreenHopper’)

-JIRA features that help achieve the Agile process:
+JIRA features to achieve the Agile process

 Feature #1) A user can create and manage boards in Agile. – It will display the issues from the same project or multiple projects so the progress can be monitored from one place